Honoraria Policy and Procedure

 It is important to note that honoraria payments are taxable transactions to the recipient.
 The College is required to report cumulative honoraria payments in excess of $600 per calendar year to the IRS via form 1099.
 Cumulative payments less than $600 are still includable in the recipient's taxable income even though they are not reportable to the IRS.

-Honoraria should be requisitioned on a properly prepared Honorarium Check Requisition Form.
+Honoraria should be requisitioned on a properly prepared AP Payment Request Form.
 Please note that the individual's address and social security number must be obtained before the check will be written.

-- Prepare an Honorarium Check Requisition Form according to the instructions on the reverse side of the form.
+Prepare an Honorarium Check Requisition Form according to the instructions on the reverse side of the form.
 Please note that the individual's address, social security number, and description of the type of service rendered are required before the check will be issued.
-NOTE: If individual is not a U.S. Citizen, a W-8BEN form will need to be completed (also available on Forms and Policies webpage).

 - Course code: